TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 Presently, the assembly consists of thousands of contigs, each coming from a single species.
 By grouping together the contigs from each species present in our sample, we can create what is referred to as a MAG, short for Metagenome Assembled Genome.

-Popular binning algorithms like the one used in Metabat2 utilize contig depth as a tell tale to link the contigs together that come from the same species.
-This is done by mapping the reads onto the assembly and then it counts the read depth of each contig.
-The smart thing here is that contigs coming from the same species will have similar depth, because the abundance is linked.
+Popular binning algorithms like the ones used in Metabat2 utilize contig depth as a tell tale to link the individual contigs together that come from the same species.
+This is done by mapping the original reads onto the assembly and then counting the read depth of each contig.
+The smart thing here is that contigs coming from the same species will have similar depth.
 Another vital contig statistic that binners use is the GC-content.
-Each species has its own intrinsic GC-content, and by grouping contigs further on GC-content, we might get good representatives for distinct species in our sample.
+Each species has its own intrinsic GC-content, and by grouping contigs further on GC-content -in this case by counting the tetranucleotide frequency- we might get good representatives for distinct species in our sample.
+If our bins live up to our requirements, we can refer to them as MAGs.

 So, here we will first calculate the depth of each contig.